Welcome to the Massachusetts Maritime Academy Class of 2019!

 So you’ve been accepted.
 Now what?
 Below is a guide to assist you in preparing to become an enrolled cadet at MMA.

-2. Mark your calendar for the Welcome Aboard event on Saturday, May 17
+2. Attend Welcome Aboard event on Saturday, May 16

 Sign and mail back your acceptance making sure to include the $400 enrollment fee.
 This not only holds your place in the class, but is the trigger for additional information – it allows other departments on campus to acknowledge you are an incoming student.